 2.2 Researching port safety

 Risk analysis is key to researching port safety.
-Many debates remain around risk analysis in relation to validity, practicality, methodologies and other areas (Ozbas, 2013, pp. 36).
+Many debates remain around risk analysis in relation to validity, practicality, methodologies and other areas (Ozbas, 2013).
 Research can be broadly divided into qualitative and quantitative risk assessment, although some studies use a combination (e.g. Pak et al., 2015), or use a hybrid of qualitative-quantitative or semi-quantitative (Marhavilas et al., 2011).
-Regarding qualitative methods, these are used when the phenomena of interest are relatively rare, as “judgments of experts and experimental support are critically important” (Ozbas, 2013, pp. 34), although their results may be subjective (ibid.) and limited subjective (ibid.).
-In addition, qualitative methods may be used as initial methods of exploration, and then more complex semi-quantitative and fully quantitative investigations may be used on a larger scale (American Institute of Chemical Engineers, 2008).
+Regarding qualitative methods, these are used when the phenomena of interest are relatively rare, as “judgments of experts and experimental support are critically important” (Ozbas, 2013, pp. 34), although their results may be subjective (ibid.) and limited (ibid.).
+In addition, qualitative methods may be used as initial methods of exploration, and then more complex semi-quantitative and fully quantitative investigations can be used on a larger scale (American Institute of Chemical Engineers, 2008).
 Qualitative methods used are interviews, often more survey type rather than in-depth interviews (e.g. Lu and Tseng, 2012) and are often said to produce quantitative data.
 Indeed, qualitative techniques “are based both on analytical estimation processes, and on the safety managers-engineers ability.”
 (Marhavilas et al., 2011, p 477).
 Sometimes, conversely, quantitative style interviews are used to also produce qualitative data to help understand Human Factor elements (Teperi and Leppänen, 2011).
 Also, surveys are used to gather qualitative data (e.g. Fafaliou et al., 2006), as are in-depth interviews (e.g Wang et al., 2013, Tseng and Pilcher, 2015), and sometimes qualitative approaches such as interviews are used in quantitative methods (e.g. the Clinical Risk and error Analysis method (Marhavilas et al., 2011)).
 Quantitatively, attempts to quantify risk have incorporated fuzzy unclear elements in risk analysis (Alyami et al., 2014), and structural equation modeling has investigated marine accidents (Mullai and Paulson, 2011).
 Risk Based Decision Modeling is also used (Ozbas, 2013), along with Analytic Hierarchy Protocol (AHP).
 AHP (Saaty, 1980) is often used to ascertain risk factors (e.g. Hsu et al., 2015; Pak et al., 2015; Hsu, 2012) and is often based on questionnaires (e.g. Hsu et al., 2015).

 Mathematical methods are also widely used.
-Reliability analysis is used to test structural aspects such as hulls, mathematical and simulation models are used aiming to prevent accidents such as collisions and oil spills (Ozbas, 2013).
+Reliability analysis is used to test structural aspects such as hulls, and mathematical and simulation models are used aiming to prevent accidents such as collisions and oil spills (Ozbas, 2013).
 Statistical data analysis is used in regression models, Bayesian analyses and clustering, as well as in analysis of historical data (Ozbas, 2013).
 Other mathematical simulation approaches calculate the probability of groundings or collisions on narrow waterways using geographical data and increasing numbers of vessels in a simulation (e.g. Wu et al., 2014).
 Significantly it is claimed that Fuzzy Rule-Based Bayesian Networks can quantify the unquantifiable elements of risk (Alyami et al., 2014).
-Often, some methods are said to be qualitative or quantitative, yet distinctions are blurred.
+Often, although some methods are said to be qualitative or quantitative, the distinctions may be blurred.
 For example, many studies use qualitative human decision based historical data to create mathematical models (e.g. Weng and Yang, 2015) or conversely create quantitative models on the basis of subjective in-depth interviews (e.g. Pak et al., 2015).
 This is often an advantage given the complex nature of risk and the need to consider many qualitative and quantitative elements in port safety.